Is a tumor caused by a virus referred to as “Human herpesvirus 8”

-Transmission occurs by contact and sexual activity
+Transmission of the virus occurs by contact and sexual activity.

-Classifications of Kaposi’s sarcoma
+Classifications of Kaposi’s Sarcoma

 Classic